- 1 Continued advocacy upon implementing your Statewide Transition Plan is needed!

 Generally, you want to make sure your state is not adding further restrictions or regulations beyond the federal requirements for HCBS settings.
 See this CMS Fact Sheet to learn what the new federal HCBS regulations require: http://www.medicaid.gov/Medicaid-CHIP-Program-Information/By-Topics/Long-Term-Services-and-Supports/Home-and-Community-Based-Services/Downloads/Requirements-for-Home-and-Community-Settings.pdf

-CCC members can request examples of letters other members have submitted.
+CCC members can request technical assistance or examples of letters other members have submitted.
 Contact Desiree Kameka, CCC National Coordinator: DKameka@Madisonhouseautism.org

 Final CMS 2249-F/2296-F Regulations in Federal Register (Note: the first 70 pages is discussion in response to the rounds of national public comment periods over several years during the development of these new regulations)